Russanandres/LightROM/README.md

 - Lightrom ULTRA - 287mb

 about 90mb savings!
-## Who needs this firmware?
+## Who needs this rom?
 Is it for me?
 Most likely no. For people who use youtube, twitter and so on, that is, ordinary people do not need it.
 If you want an iPod-like music player or just a video player.
 You don't like a lot of programs installed on your device or you just want multirom rom to test programs.
 Then it is most likely for you, but be aware that there are a lot of bugs here.
 ## When is the release?
 Honestly, I do not know.
 Maybe I will delete this repository.
 Prerelease for Nexus 5 and alpha for Nexus 4 are now ready.
 As soon as I understand how to properly edit the system resources of APK files on linux, I will release the first release.